-In service to that mission, we recognize the need to look inside our own organization to ensure that we intentionally promote racial equity and combat white supremacy along with all forms of racism, discrimination and oppression.
+We recognize the need to look inside our own organization to ensure that we intentionally promote racial equity and combat white supremacy, along with all forms of racism, discrimination and oppression.

 We know that we have been complicit in upholding the status quo.
 Knowing this, we cannot continue to pursue our work in a race-neutral way.
 Therefore, we are interrupting our past behavior and taking intentional and significant steps to transform the National Partnership to live our values both internally and externally.